 Americans are living longer.
 As the population gets older, healthcare costs are growing as demand for medical care increases.
-At some point in your life, you may need ongoing medical attention if you have a disability or extended illness that requires long term care and causes you to lose income.
+At some point in your life, you may need ongoing medical attention if you have a disability or extended illness that requires long-term care and causes you to lose income.

-Long Term Care Insurance Statistics
+Long-Term Care Insurance Statistics

-- Currently, the average cost of a nursing home is $70,000 per year
+- Currently, the average cost of a nursing home is $90,160 per year.

-What Is Long Term Care Insurance?
+What Is Long-Term Care Insurance?